 B).
 11 Pr undies + plastic grocery bag: Same deal, other side.

 E).
-2 pkgs Handiwipes: For drying off your mat, shoes etc… before repacking.
+2 pkgs Handiwipes: For drying off your mat, feet, shoes etc… before repacking.
 Just toss when finished.

 K).
-1 Towel: After I shower I generally lay this over the tops of the bags in the truck and then repack when dry.
+1 Towel: After I shower, I generally lay this over the tops of the bags in the truck and then repack when dry.
 I like the ‘Camp Towel’ from the camping store as it like a chamois and dries quickly.
 Eddie says it doesn’t get him dry enough.

-In addition to the 3 bags that we keep stored in the truck (be careful to keep your vehicle locked when you’re not using it), we do have things that we keep stored in the trailer.
+In addition to the 3 bags each that we keep stored in the truck (be careful to keep your vehicle locked when you’re not using it), we also have things that we keep stored in the trailer.
 Even our first ‘Little Guy’ had storage so this has never been a problem.
 Here’s the List:

 This little Tupperware box gets packed and unpacked with each trip as medicine can become stale.
 Spend some time before you leave thinking through the things you might need: